pixashot/blog/introduction/index.md

 ## Real-World Applications

-Once you're set up, there are countless ways to use Pixashot.
-Over the years, I've found screenshot APIs essential for:
+I built Pixashot because I needed these capabilities in my own projects.
+Here are some of the ways you could use it today:

+**Development and Testing:**
+- Visual regression testing in CI/CD pipelines
+- UI consistency verification
+- Development environment monitoring

+**Compliance and Documentation:**
+- Financial interface archiving
+- Healthcare portal documentation
+- Legal compliance evidence
+- Automated audit trails

 **Content Generation:**
-- Generating social media preview cards
+- Social media preview cards
-- Creating visual documentation archives
-- Building website thumbnails for directories
+- Website thumbnails for directories

-**Testing and Compliance:**
-- Automated visual testing
-- Content moderation and verification
-- Legal compliance and record-keeping
+- Marketing asset creation

 But I always felt the pricing was excessive for what's essentially a straightforward service.
 With Pixashot, you get premium-grade features without the premium price tag.

-## Built for Production
+## Built for Real Developer Needs

+**Privacy and Security:**
+- Complete data sovereignty - your data stays in your infrastructure
+- Token-based authentication
+- Comprehensive audit logging
+- Resource limits and rate limiting
+- Network security controls
+- GDPR and HIPAA-friendly deployment options

 **Reliability Features:**
 - Comprehensive error handling